The Spectacular Thaipusam Celebration in Malaysia

 Other Forms of Doing Penance

-Shaving the head, (especially for the children, see photo far below), carrying pots of milk (by the women folks) giving foods and drinks to devotees, and providing other essential services, are also another form of penance that can be observed.
+Shaving the head (especially for the children) giving foods and drinks to devotees, and providing other essential services, are also other forms of penance that can be observed.

-The Thaipusam procession from one temple to another main temple (varies according to region) could be three miles or even longer.
-Family members and supporters will be following the devotees during this procession , chanting prayers and offering encouragement.
+Thaipusam procession from one temple to another main temple (varies according to region) can be several miles long.
+Family members and supporters will be following the devotees during this procession, chanting prayers and offering encouragement.

 Brief Information on Kavadi

 Types of Kavadi

 There are four types of kavadi for the Thaipusam procession and are: